Sicroly |

 A young Hanno Prettner posing with his Sicroly, a truly elegant classic pattern model

 2. Sicroly project Below are the only two photographs I have found of the Sicroly.
 The elegancy of this model struck me from the first time I saw it.
 I liked the looks so much that I decided to add the Sicroly to my list of projects (the Topp Comet II is awaiting further building).
 I could of course have bought the beautiful high quality kit manufactured by Radu Balea, but in my opinion, his interpretation compromises somewhat in elegancy and doesn't fully capture that elegant look.
 That's why I decided to make my own version (which in all honesty won't be 100% authentic either).
 Hanno preparing the Sicroly for flight (still in initial finish) Hanno posing with the Sicroly (now with some added graphics on wing and fuselage) Sicroly kit manufactured by Radu Balea Sicroly model as built from the Radu Balea kit So I decided to redesign the model to make a one off model of what I think is a more authentic replica of the over fifty years old design by Hans and Hanno Prettner.
 Below is my attempt at this in the form of a 2 view drawing.
-At time of writing (February 2026), the construction drawings have well progressed.
-The drawings are now converted in usable files for CNC cutting which has begun.
-As soon as there is more progress in the project, this page will be updated.
-2 view drawing with my interpration of the Sicroly
+2 view drawing with my interpration of the Sicroly At time of writing (February 2026), the construction drawings have well progressed (see sample below).
+The drawings of all the balsa and plywood parts have been converted in usable files for CNC cutting which is now also complete (see phots below).
+It's now a matter of assemling the kit I made for myself.
+I want to emphasize that I do not intend to commercialize the kit.
+It is a pure retro fun project as a tribute to Hanno Prettner.
+As soon as there is more progress on the project, this page will be updated.

 to be continued... |